juhp/fbrnch/README.md

 ## Build from source
 1. Install openssl-devel

-2. Clone the git repo and either:
+2. Clone the git repo

+3. And in the source dir, setup the git submodules:

+`git submodule update --init`

+and then either:

-a) Using stack >= 2.1, in the source dir run: `stack install`
+a) Using stack >= 2.1: `stack install`

 or

-b) With cabal-install (probably 2.4 or later) and cabal-rpm, in the source dir run:
+b) With cabal-install (probably 2.4 or later) and cabal-rpm:

 ```
 $ cabal-rpm builddep